 Program overview

 The Early Learning and Care (ELC) program at Camosun College is designed to equip students with the essential knowledge and skills needed to work effectively with children, families, and communities.
 This program emphasizes the creation of responsive environments that nurture each child's potential across various developmental areas.
-Students can start their journey in either September or January, making it flexible for those looking to enter the field of early childhood education.
-Graduates will be prepared to make a significant impact in the lives of children, fostering their emotional, intellectual, and social growth.
+With a focus on collaboration, students will learn to provide care and education tailored to the unique needs of children and their families, making a significant impact in their lives.

-The Early Learning and Care Diploma program spans a two-year period, specifically 16 months of intensive study.
+The Early Learning and Care program is structured to be completed in a two-year timeframe, specifically 16 months.
 This full-time program includes:

 • Three practicum placements to gain hands-on experience.